 We will only be utilizing one strand of the paracord inside pieces.
 Most paracord has 7 strands, so pull them out and separate them, putting the rest up for later use.
 You can use them for multiple sets of snares for the most success.

-Step 6: Burn your ends on your paracord to seal it in advance with a lighter or match.
+Step 8: Burn your ends on your paracord to seal it with a lighter or match.

 Burn the extra so it will not unravel, and store it safely.
 So many uses for this magic stuff!!
 The tensile strength makes it the survival duct tape!!